qiita-spots/qiita/qiita_pet/support_files/doc/source/faq.rst

 files. `Here <https://github.com/biocore/qiita/blob/master/README.rst#accepted-raw-files>`__
 you can find a list of currently supported raw files files.
 Note that we are accepting any kind of target gene (16S, 18S, ITS, whatever).
 You can also upload and process WGS via Shogun.
+Check our :doc:`processingdata/processing-recommendations`.

 What's the difference between a sample and a prep information file?
 -------------------------------------------------------------------